-from: Presidency to: Police Cooperation Working Party No. prev. doc.: 5891/07 ENFOPOL 14 15226/1/06 REV 1 ENFOPOL 190 Handbook for police and security authorities concerning cooperation at major Subject: events with an international dimension
+from: Presidency to: Article 36 Committee

+No. prev. doc.: 9679/1/07 REV 1 ENFOPOL 94

+5891/07 ENFOPOL 14

+15226/1/06 REV 1 ENFOPOL 190

+Subject: Handbook for police and security authorities concerning cooperation at major events with an international dimension

-- As agreed at the PCWP meeting of 14 February 2007, the Presidency, assisted by a limited 1. number of experts, has updated and adapted the handbook for police and security authorities concerning cooperation at major events with an international dimension. - 2.
-The handbook contained in the annex to this note is an "integrated" (covering both the public order and counter-terrorism aspect) handbook for different authorities.
+- 1. The "handbook for police and security authorities concerning cooperation at major events with an international dimension" contained in annex II to this note is an "integrated" (covering both the public order and counter-terrorism aspect) handbook for different authorities.
 It is based on the Security Handbook for the use of police authorities and services at international events such as meetings of the European Council (12637/3/02 REV 3 ENFOPOL 123) and the Handbook for the cooperation between MS to avoid terrorist acts at the Olympic Games and comparable sporting events (5744/1/04 REV 1 ENFOPOL 14).
-The content of these handbooks has been modified and updated where necessary to provide for a practical, user-friendly, easily readable and relevant manual.
+The content of these handbooks has been modified and updated where necessary to provide for a practical, user-friendly, easily readable and relevant manual. - 2.
+At its meeting of 7 June 2007, the PCWP agreed on the above-mentioned handbook, as well as on a draft Council Recommendation related to it.

-9679/1/07 REV 1 NP/hm DGH2A
+10589/1/07 REV 1 NP/hm 1 DG H 2A F.N